abouhid/Tracking_app_frontend/README.md

 This is the Final Capstone Project for the Microverse Program, with the following requirements:

 - The project is a mobile web app
-- The database 2 tables (Measures and Measurements)
+- The database has 2 tables (Measures and Measurements)
 - It uses Postgres as a database
 - Ruby on Rails was used for the back-end and to create a REST API
 - React was used for the front-end and uses redux to store the info across the app